Skip to Content

 Twin to twin transfusion syndrome

-“I’ve delivered many of Paula’s babies including her first set of twins 10 years ago so when she came into the office that day it was clear something was different,” says David Forschner, MD, and an OB/GYN at The HealthONE Center at P/SL.
+“I’ve delivered many of Paula’s babies including her first set of twins 10 years ago so when she came into the office that day it was clear something was different,” says David Forschner, MD, and an OB/GYN at HCA HealthONE Presbyterian St. Luke's.

 “The twins shared a placenta so there was concern throughout the pregnancy that one twin could actually steal blood from the other twin, causing one to get too much blood and the other not to get enough, effecting blood oxygen and nutrition.
 The outcome won’t be good for either twin,” Dr. Forschner says.